 Accident At Work Claim Calculator

-- That your employer owed you a duty of care – all employers owe their staff a duty to keep them safe and free of the risk of harm, so far as reasonably possible (as set out in the Health and Safety at Work etc. Act 1974)
+- That your employer owed you a duty of care – All employers owe their staff a duty of care to take reasonable steps to ensure that the work environment, facilities and equipment are safe and secure enough to be used without causing harm.
+In Great Britain, this duty of care is outlined in The Health and Safety at Work etc. Act 1974.

 Start Your No Win No Fee Personal Injury Claim